AnaCredit: Overview

 AnaCredit focuses on the collection of granular credit data to address the main data needs of the ESCB.
-While some of the data could be also helpful for prudential supervision, AnaCredit is not set up to meet banking supervisory needs and no specific requirements pertaining to the ECB’s Banking Supervision (Single Supervisory Mechanism) are included in the Regulation.
+While some of the data could be also helpful for prudential supervision, AnaCredit is not set up to meet banking supervisory needs, and no specific requirements pertaining to European Banking Supervision are included in the Regulation.

 Eurozone states are obliged to participate, while Member states of the European Union outside the eurozone can voluntarily participate.
 Two of the Scandinavian countries: Denmark and Sweden have announced their intention to do so.

 The project was initiated in 2011, and data collection is scheduled to start in September 2018.
 The final regulation was decided by the ECB's Governing Council on 18 May 2016.

-The reporting population
+Reporting population

 The following entities are subject to the reporting requirements: